 Once a month, we lead worship at the Oakland Care Center, an extended care and rehabilitation facility for those who are ill and/or elderly.
 During this one-hour service, we sing, pray and share stories with the residents, bringing a bit of hope and joy to what can often be a lonely time.

 These services are held on the fourth Saturday of each month at 3:00 pm at 3030 Webster Street in Oakland.

 The Food of God (FOG)

-Barbara Collins, Director
+Barbara Collins, Leader

 The Food of God offers a weekly, free, nutritious meal to those who are homeless and hungry.
 Vegetarian meals are prepared by Plymouth volunteers and other community member, then served at a location in Downtown Oakland.

 Meals are prepared every Thursday morning at 10:00 am in the kitchen at Plymouth Church.
 Meals are served every Thursday at 1:00 pm in the public park at the corner of 21st and San Pablo in Oakland.